NDAK15007U Machine Learning (ML)

 - Classification methods, such as: Linear models, K-Nearest Neighbor, kernel-based methods (e.g., support vector machines), and neural networks.

 - Basic Clustering, dimensionality reduction and visualisation techniques, such as principal component analysis (PCA).

 At course completion, the successful student will have:

 - the general principles of machine learning;

-- basic probability theory for modeling and analysing data;
+- basic probability theory for modelling and analysing data;

 - the theoretical concepts underlying classification, regression, and clustering;